cartheur/ideal/README.md

 Those of you who have a background in cognitive science or psychology are probably already familiar with this idea theoretically.
 In Section 1, however, we wish to introduce how this idea translates into the practical design of artificial agents, robots, and automata that are, in essence, a running program executed on computer hardware.

-## 1.2: Agent and robot design according to the embodied paradigm
+## 1.2: Agent, robot, and automata design according to the embodied paradigm

 The embodied paradigm suggests shifting perspective from:
 - the traditional view in which the agent interprets input data as if it represented the environment (Figure 1.2/left),